-- The Routing Information Update message is used by a bus owner to give routing information to a bridge for the bus on which the message is being received. - Because the physical address format is based on the bus over which the request is delivered, the bus owner must use the medium-specific physical address format for the addresses sent using this command. - 1846 An MCTP bridge may be sent more than one instance of this command to transfer the update information. - An integral number of routing information update entries must be provided in the command (that is, - 1848 routing information update entries cannot be split across instances of the command).
+1893 The Routing Information Update message is used by a bus owner to give routing information to a bridge for the bus on which the message is being received.
+1894

+1895 Because the physical address format is based on the bus over which the request is delivered, the bus owner must use the medium-specific physical address format for the addresses sent using this command.
+1896 routing information update entries cannot be split across instances of the command).
+1899